Step 17: The network in Heat

 Subnet bridge

-, this will associate the subnet and the router so that VMs in that subnet will use the router.
+Finally, define a subnet bridge with type OS::Neutron::RouterInterface.
+This associates the subnet with the router to ensure that VMs in that subnet will use the router.

-We wil also define the depends_on property, which makes sure that the subnet bridge will only be created if Subnet is available:
+Additionally, you can define the depends_on property, which ensures that the subnet bridge will only be created if Subnet is available:

 heat_template_version: 2014-10-16